Adopted 1/24/2015 (12/17/2001, Amended 1/29/2002, Amended 3/20/2002, Amended 4/14/2009, Amended 1/26/2012, Amended 1/24/2015)

 Article IV.
 Board of Directors

-Section 5.
-For the purpose of all votes held by Humanity+, both by the full membership and by the Board of Directors, a majority shall constitute the smallest whole number of votes larger than or equal to 50% of all votes cast, and two-thirds shall be the smallest whole number of votes larger than or equal to 66.66% of all votes cast.
+Section 7.
+For the purpose of all votes held by the Humanity+, both by the full membership and by the Board of Directors, a majority shall constitute one vote more than 50% of all votes cast, and two-thirds shall be one vote more than 66.66% of all votes cast.
+The number of all votes cast shall include formal abstentions.

 Article V. Executive Director

-In the event of the dissolution of Humanity+, all remaining funds and assets are to be released to such other organizations that are organized for purposes congruent with the Transhumanist Declaration.
+In the event of the dissolution of the Humanity+, all remaining funds and assets are to be released,following consultation with full members, to such other organizations that are organized for purposes congruent with the Transhumanist Declaration.

 The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the organization in all cases to which they are applicable and in which they are consistent with the conduct of electronic decision-making and this Constitution.